SummerSlam (2012): Aftermath

 The following night on Raw, Dolph Ziggler challenged Chris Jericho to a rematch, to which the general manager AJ Lee made official, with the added stipulation that Ziggler's Money in the Bank contract and Jericho's WWE contract were on the line.
 Ziggler would go on to win the bout, resulting in Jericho being terminated from the company; this was done so Jericho could join his band Fozzy on their European tour.
 Jericho was eventually rehired and would later return at the 2013 Royal Rumble.

 Later on during the same show, CM Punk announced his intentions of defending his WWE Championship against John Cena in the near future.
 On the August 27 episode of Raw, AJ announced that Punk would defend the title against Cena at Night of Champions, continuing their feud.
 Punk lost the WWE Championship at the 2013 Royal Rumble against The Rock.

 Daniel Bryan and Kane continued their rivalry after the match, leading to the formation of Team Hell No. They would end up working together and getting along, including winning the WWE Tag Team Championship at Night of Champions.

-Lastly, Brock Lesnar announced on Tout during the show that he had quit the WWE since there was no more competition.
+Lastly, Brock Lesnar announced on Tout during the show that he had quit WWE since there was no more competition.
 In reality, Lesnar was taken off television as he had limited appearances on his contract.
 He would return on the January 28 episode of Raw.
 Triple H seemingly announced his retirement on the August 27 episode of Raw, but returned on the February 25, 2013, episode.
 The following week, which celebrated "Old School Raw", Triple H challenged Lesnar to a match at WrestleMania 29.
-Paul Heyman accepted the challenge and declare the match to be a No Holds Barred match, with the added stipulation that if Triple H lost, he would have to retire.
+Paul Heyman accepted the challenge and declared the match to be a No Holds Barred match, with the added stipulation that if Triple H lost, he would have to retire.
 On the April 1 episode of Raw, Shawn Michaels returned and announced that he would be in the corner of Triple H at WrestleMania.
 At WrestleMania, Triple H defeated Lesnar after hitting him with his signature Sledgehammer and the Pedigree on the steel steps in the ring.
 The two had their rubber match at Extreme Rules in a Steel Cage match, which Lesnar won.